 Kit components arrive on dry ice.
 Upon receipt, we recommend storing each component at the temperatures listed in the table below.
-The magnetic beads can be stored frozen upon arrival, however, we recommend long-term storage at 4°C. Once the magnetic beads have been thawed, do not re-freeze the beads.
+The magnetic beads may be frozen; however, we recommend long-term storage at 4°C. Do not subject the magnetic beads to repeated freeze/thaws.